 Other Assistance Available to Victims

-VWL will assist victim in contacting agencies or individuals responsible for providing necessary services and relief.
+VWL will assist victims in contacting agencies or individuals responsible for providing necessary services and relief.

 - Command Chaplain.